Monday, August 10, 2020

 New Drone Controller

-I've finally bitten the bullet and upgraded the standard controller that came with my DJI Mavic 2 Pro drone, with DJI's Smart Controller that was first released back in 2019.
+I've finally taken the plunge and upgraded the standard controller that came with my DJI Mavic 2 Pro drone to DJI's Smart Controller, which was first released in 2019.

-It's certainly a game-changer for me and allows me to fly my drone without using my smartphone, as shown in the picture below.
+It's certainly a game-changer for me, allowing me to fly my drone without relying on my smartphone, as shown in the picture below.

 The advantages absolutely outweigh the disadvantages of this new controller.

-The smart controller's ultra-bright 1080p screen is twice the brightness of standard smartphones, and now there is no need to have a hood to protect the screen from the sun's rays.
+The smart controller's ultra-bright 1080p screen is twice as bright as standard smartphones, and now there is no need for a hood to protect the screen from the sun's rays.

-Its a much more pleasant experience flying the drone and this controller has a more ergonomic feel than the original.
-There will be no more fumbling while I remove the protective case from my iPhone before attaching it to the cable and control arms of the original controller.
-There was also the risk of dropping the phone while attaching it, which of course has happened on more than one occasion.
+Flying the drone with this new controller is much more pleasant due to its more ergonomic design compared to the original.
+I no longer need to fumble when removing the protective case from my iPhone before attaching it to the cable and control arms of the original controller.
+There was also the risk of dropping the phone while attaching it, which has happened more than once.

-There are just two buttons to press, and you're ready to fly.
-So take off is much quicker than with the original controller.
+With just two buttons to press, you're ready to take off, making the process much quicker than with the original controller.

-The ability to use this controller from -20 to plus 40 degrees Celcius is another advantage.
+Additionally, this controller can be used in temperatures ranging from -20 to +40 degrees Celsius, which is another advantage.

-The MicroSD card slot on the top of the controller allows you to expand the storage capacity of the controller and I've inserted a 128 Gb card to help with backups and transfers of videos and photos.
+The MicroSD card slot on top of the controller allows you to expand its storage capacity, and I have inserted a 128 GB card to assist with backups and transferring videos and photos.

-Two other worthy features include Go Share, which allows you to easily share your photos and videos to your mobile device and SkyTalk that will enable you to live-stream your drones camera view live to Facebook and Instagram.
-However, at this stage, I'm not sure I will ever use SkyTalk.
+Two other notable features include Go Share, which allows you to easily share your photos and videos to your mobile device, and SkyTalk, which enables live streaming of your drone's camera view directly to Facebook and Instagram.
+However, at this stage, I am not sure I will ever use SkyTalk.

-For me, there is really only one disadvantage, and that's the price.
-It's $1,099, but in my case, I think it is money well spent.
+For me, the main disadvantage is the price.
+It costs $1,099, but in my case, it is money well spent.